MayankSinghx01/vKYC-AntiSpoofing-Pipeline/README.md

 Fine-tuned OpenAI's `clip-vit-large-patch14` (~428M parameters) for binary classification of AI-generated and deepfake images.

+**Dataset & Methodology:**
+The model was trained and validated on a custom internal dataset of **40,000 images** (20,000 genuine selfies, 10,000 AI-generated images, and 10,000 deepfakes).

 **Results:**

 | Task | Validation Accuracy |